MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-nodejs.md

 ## Create your app project

-1. If you haven't yet, install the LTS version of [Node.js runtime](https://nodejs.org/download/).
+1. If you haven't yet, install the LTS version of the [Node.js runtime](https://nodejs.org/en/download/).
 For more information, see the [prerequisites](#prerequisites).

 1. Open Visual Studio.